albanian-xrm/pcf-workspaces/README.md

     pac pcf push
     ```
     `Note!` This will create the custom control using the `dev` prefix, and component can be referenced as `dev_SampleNamespace.StubLibrary`

+## 3. Build the Dependent control

+1. Since the `dev_SampleNamespace.StubLibrary` is exposed as an UMD module, we need to put the variable in the global scope.
+For this we need a new declaration file (d.ts).
+Create a new file in the root folder of your `DependencyControl` project named `global.d.ts`.

+1. Write the following content to `DependencyControl/global.d.ts`:
+    ```typescript
+    /* eslint-disable @typescript-eslint/triple-slash-reference */
+    /* eslint-disable no-var */

+    /// <reference path="../StubLibrary/myLib.d.ts" />
+    import * as MyLib from 'myLib';

+    declare global {
+        var myLib: typeof MyLib;
+    }

+    export { };

+    ```